-My debut cricket book, All Wickets Great and Small, published by Pitch Publishing is available to buy via Amazon.
+Signed copies of my debut cricket book, All Wickets Great and Small, are available to buy direct from me.

 “Certainly recommended.
 Fuller is certainly the right man to do this.
 It is written in an engaging conversational style.
 I was left wanting to know more.
 Reading it would be a useful exercise for every single one of the secretaries of every one of our 6,500 cricket clubs.” –-CricketWeb.net